smar000/evoGateway/README.md

    e.g. `{"command":"dhw_state", "arguments" : {"state_id": 0}}`

 Optionally, for a temporary change in mode, setpoint or dhw state, and end-time can be specified.
 For this, `ARG2_NAME` is `until` and `ARG2_VALUE` is the date/time in format `"YYYY-MM-DDTHH:MM:SSZ"`.

 An example of this command could be:
   `{"command":"controller_mode", "arguments" : {"mode": 2, "until":"2019-05-21T03:30:00Z"}}`

+Finally, custom commands can be sent by providing the `command_code` in hex (with `0x` prefix) instead of `command` in the json, and the hex `payload` in the `arguments` json, e.g.:

+`{"command_code": "0x313F"}`

+Additionally, custom payloads can also be sent by adding to the `arguments` json.
+In this case, the `send_mode` must also be specified:

+`{"command_code": "0x313F", "send_mode": "RQ", "arguments" : {"payload": "00"}}`

-Finally, when instructions are correctly sent by the gateway script/arduino hardware, the controller responds back almost immediately.
-This can be seen in the received messages window, and thus used as confirmation that the send is working and whether or not the command has been processed correctly.
+Finally, when such command instructions are correctly by the controller, the controller responds back almost immediately with a message to the gateway.
+This is shown in the received messages window.
+They system can automatically resend commands in case it has not received (or recognised) and acknowledgement from the controller.
+Timeouts between retries and maximum number of retries can be specified in the config file using the parameters `COMMAND_RESEND_TIMEOUT_SECS` and
+`COMMAND_RESEND_ATTEMPTS` respectively.

+Note also that command send status, retries etc are posted to the MQTT broker, to a topic with the gateway's name.

 ### Requirements
 This script has only been tested on Ubuntu 16.04 server, running python 2.7.12.
 It requires the following python modules: